ggodeau/visualization_saliency_metric/README.md

-# This code has been changed by Gabriel GODEAU
+# This code has been corrected and improved by Gabriel GODEAU

+-norm comprehension
+-evaluate.m (saliency comparison and evaluation) -evaluate2.m (polygone comparison)
+-visualize_CC.m
+-visualize_KL.m
+-visualize_SIM.m
+-visualize_IG.m

 This code is related to the paper [What do different evaluation metrics tell us about saliency models?](http://arxiv.org/abs/1604.03605).
 It allows for the visualization of different metric computations, to add transparency to evaluation, explain metric behavior, and debug saliency models.

 If you use any of this code, please cite: